zoe/covid-validation-study/models/README.md

 ##### Code snippet to run predictions

+`Validation script.ipynb` contains the full code to run predictions and evaluate the 8 classifiers.

+The following snippet describes the main line to run predictions.

 `test_df` is a pandas dataframe where each row contains an assessment logged by a participant with all the features and outcomes described above.

 ```python